Canardoux/fs-doc/tau/dev.md

 - To debug/develop the Dart side, you open the project /tau/flutter_sound/example/ in Visual Studio Code or Android Studio.
 - To debug/develop the iOS side you open /tau/flutter_sound/example/ios/Runner.xcworkspace in XCode.
 - To debug/develop the Android side, you open the project /tau/flutter_sound/example/android in Android Studio
+- To debug/develop the Javascript side you use the Developer Tool inside Google Chrome

 ## Debug your own App